-Egerton NP Policy D6 - Reuse of redundant farm buildings,
+Egerton NP Policy D6 - Reuse of Redundant Farm Buildings

-- 1. Development of small scale business premises (up to 10 single units or on a footprint equivalent to the redundant building) or residential or visitor accommodation use conforming to ENP Policies D1 and D2 on existing sites with redundant farm buildings will be supported. - 2.
+- 1. The conversion or redevelopment of redundant farm buildings to provide small-scale business units (up to a maximum of 10 single units or on a footprint equivalent to the floorspace of the redundant buildings) will be supported.
+The conversion or redevelopment of such buildings to provide residential or visitor accommodation will also be supported, where such proposals conform to all other relevant Policies in this Plan and the adopted Local Plan, and where suitable sustainable transport connections, such as for walking and cycling, can be achieved. - 2.
 Development in such cases should not have unacceptable impacts on residential amenity and vehicular movement on the local highway network or on wildlife and landscape.